 A lack of cultural competence among nurses can hinder their ability to deliver effective care to patients with diverse cultural backgrounds, beliefs, behaviors, and values (Nair & Adetayo, 2019).
 This gap in cultural understanding can lead to challenges such as miscommunication, mistrust, and patient dissatisfaction, ultimately compromising the quality of care (Arruzza & Chau, 2021).
 Microaggressions and biases toward marginalized populations can further exacerbate these issues, contributing to provider insensitivity and misunderstandings that negatively impact patient outcomes (Cruz et al., 2019).
 Culturally competent leadership recognizes the importance of comprehending patients' cultural backgrounds and experiences, facilitating the delivery of culturally competent care (Gulati & Weir, 2022).
 It is essential to address the lack of cultural competence to promote inclusivity and equity and ensure that all patients, regardless of cultural or linguistic differences, receive high-quality mental healthcare.

-At the project site, the PI conducted a needs assessment prior to initiating the project which will be implemented in a psychiatric homecare agency that serves patients with a range of mental health conditions.
+At the project site, the PI conducted a needs assessment prior to initiating the project, which will be implemented in a psychiatric homecare agency that serves patients with a range of mental health conditions.
 The needs assessment survey revealed that the cultural competence of mental health nurses fell below expected standards.
 Nurses reported difficulties in caring for culturally diverse patients, particularly those with limited English proficiency, due to a lack of access to interpreters.
 These challenges contributed to systemic barriers such as, missed appointments, poor medication management, and disruptions in the delivery of mental health care.
 The principal investigator shared these findings with the unit's charge nurse and hospital administration, identifying gaps in practice and proposing the targeted intervention.
 This scholarly practice project will implement a cultural competence education program in the mental health unit to evaluate its impact on improving the efficiency and quality of mental healthcare delivery.

-Clinical/Practice Question(s)
+Clinical Practice Question

-The project will employ the PICO(T) framework, which is an extensively acknowledged and operative strategy in clinical research.
-PICO(T) stands for Population (P), Intervention (I), Comparison (C), Outcome (O), and Time (T).
+The project will employ the PICOT framework, which is an extensively acknowledged and operative strategy in clinical research.
+PICOT stands for Population (P), Intervention (I), Comparison (C), Outcome (O), and Time (T).
 The following is the clinical query for this project:

 Does the implementation of a culturally competent educational intervention improve the levels of confidence in the use of cultural competence for psychiatric mental health registered nurses?